retrodaredevil/local-pvp-game/README.md

 Possibilities:
 * Use TiledMaps
 * There can be different terrains.
 In space, use a jetpack to move around.
 On land, walk.

+Code Style
+* Use `.editorconfig` file and enable continuation indent for everything that you can enable in IntelliJ